Delaware County man pleads guilty 3 years after fatal homemade cannon explosion

-Max J. Fenton, 31, of Greeley, entered the plea in Iowa District Court for Delaware County, according to documents made available today.
-His trial in the case had been scheduled to start on Wednesday, Aug.
-21, in Manchester.
+Max J. Fenton, 31, of Greeley, entered the plea in Iowa District Court for Delaware County, according to documents made available Tuesday.
+His trial in the case had been scheduled to start today in Manchester.

 The newly filed court documents do not include a recommended sentence.
 Under the deal, Fenton faces a maximum of two years in prison and a fine up to $6,250.